roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 ### Overall Sales Trends & Seasonality

 #### 1. The 2020 Historic Expansion
-As global COVID-19 lockdowns forced an abrupt transition to remote work and distance learning, alongside a mass shift from physical retail to digital commerce, Enova experienced an unprecedented expansion in 2020.
+Against the backdrop of global COVID-19 lockdowns and the broader shift toward remote work, distance learning, and e-commerce, Enova experienced an unprecedented expansion in 2020.
 Compared to the 2019 baseline, total annual revenue scaled by 163% to ~$10.2M, powered by "Dual-Engine" growth: order volume doubled to ~29K, and AOV surged by 30% to $351.
-Notably, this dominance was absolute across the timeline - every single month of 2020 outperformed its 2019 counterpart across all primary KPIs, culminating in a historic monthly revenue peak of $1.25M in December.
+Notably, this dominance was absolute across the timeline - every single month of 2020 outperformed its 2019 counterpart across all primary KPIs, culminating in a four-year-period monthly revenue peak of $1.25M in December.

 <img width="1379" height="167" alt="image" src="https://github.com/user-attachments/assets/e1119a29-6ddc-49a7-8dff-019b59839801" />
 <br>